|

 Concerning the policy mix, since last year, the Eurogroup regularly assesses the policy mix of the euro area as a whole.
 The Barcelona Council has reiterated the need to make further progress in order to assess the consistency of monetary and fiscal policy with respect to economic developments.
 In March of this year, the Commission has started to publish quarterly reviews of the economic situation in the euro area.
 Moreover, currently, the Commission is working on a set of common standards that define general principles that guide economic policy decisions.
 The standards will improve the credibility and the transparency of the economic policies in the Member States and the euro area.

 The set of common standards will to use the language of economists make explicit the reaction function of the various actors in the EMU game.
 Indeed, for the framework to function effectively, it is essential, that each player (be it national governments or the ECB) can anticipate the behaviour of all the other players under the various circumstances.

-The standards are designed to clarify the respective role of economic policies in:
+preserving macroeconomic stability and sustainability; raising the growth potential; and coping with shocks affecting either the euro area as a whole or individual Member States.
+They should not be seen to pursue a centralised economic governance with a uniform policy response to economic challenges.
+National policy should continue to have sufficient latitude to formulate and implement policies tailored to their needs, whilst taking account of the euro area dimension and their EU obligations.
+As I already said, they should be seen as principles that guide economic policy in the euro area.
+There is a growing awareness that the policy coordination cycle has become very complex and heavy.
+Strengthening policy coordination, therefore, also means streamlining the current framework and increasing its effectiveness.
 Reducing the overlap and increasing consistency between the many different procedures could be instrumental in focusing energy on improving the content of coordination.
 In this light, the Barcelona Council, has requested the streamlining of procedures around the BEPGs.
 How the system could be better organised needs still to be thought trough and we are working on it within the Commission.
 But I would like here to give some of my ideas: it may be considered to abandon the hitherto annual frequency of the BEPGs, while increasing the importance of the annual Implementation Report.
 The mostly medium term policy recommendations in the BEPGs would come out stronger.
 Policy consistency and continuity could be enhanced.
 Moreover the increased focus on implementation could further increase the effectiveness of the BEPGs.
 Concerning the Pact, a better integration with the national budgetary procedures, as well as incentives to ensure discipline in good times, should be envisaged.

 The Convention